ortus-docs/commandbox-docs/embedded_server/custom-server-home.md

 !.gitignore
 ```

 Running `start` will unzip the Adobe CF war into the `serverHome` folder.
 All the new XML config files will show up to commit, which you can after making whatever setting changes you wish such as CF mappings, and datasources.
-Note, the admin password is stored in the `password.properties` file so modify the ignored files if you wish to commit it.
+Note, the admin password is stored in the `password.properties` file and the ACF license information is stored in the `license.properties` file so modify the ignored files if you wish to commit those as well.

 Now, when your coworkers clone the repo, they will get a `serverHome` folder with nothing in it but the Adobe XML config files.
 When they run `start` for the first time, the CF engine will be installed in the folder, using the pre-existing XML files which will automatically pick up all your config!
 This is pretty sweet since it will let you deploy an app that comes pre-packaged with your engine's configs in a special folder prepared to be used as the server home.

 If you want to do the same thing for Lucee, modify the ignores as needed.
 When a new version of an engine is available, CommandBox won't re-install the engine since it's already there and there will be a warning on the screen that you're trying to start a newer version than what's there and you need to `server forget` and start again to actually get the new engine.

+*Note: When your engine WAR is expanded to your specified `serverHomeDirectory` a special file named `.engineInstall` is created with the current engine version.
+Do not commit this file to your repository, as its presence will prevent the engine WAR from being expanded in to your directory.
+Instead, to lock in a specific version of your engine, grab the version number from this file and paste it in to your `server.json` file after the engine brand (e.g. `adobe@2016.0.3`)*